Investment: You have multiple investment options - including pre-mixed options - to make it super simple

 For example, if the investment returns from your smartMonday PENSION are higher than the interest on your mortgage then paying off the mortgage might not be the best option.

 1 Tax on pensions can be complex and taxation laws can change from time to time.
-Under current tax laws (March 2020) no tax is payable by the trustee on the investment earning in a retirement pension.
+Under current tax laws (at June 2021) no tax is payable by the trustee on the investment earning in a retirement pension.
 Tax on notional earnings, on amounts in excess of a Government limit on the amount of money that can be held by an individual in a tax-free retirement phase, may be payable by a member, depending on their circumstances.
 You should consider speaking with a financial adviser for tax advice specific to your personal circumstances.

-2 There are limits that apply to the payment of some pensions.
+2 There are limits set by the government that apply to the payment of some pensions.
 TRP pensions have a maximum annual income payment limit of 10% of the account balance calculated at the start of each financial year.
 No maximum annual income payment limits apply to a full retirement pension.
 Both TRP and full retirement pensions have minimum annual income limits that change with a member's age.
 For more information on minimum and maximum payment limits within retirement pensions see the ‘How your pension works’ section in the smartMonday PENSION Product Disclosure Statement.